rjgiardina/simplesolidmechanics/README.md

 # simplesolidmechanics
-A graphical interface for calculating and comparing large deflection member response of a beam under a pure Ramberg-Osgood material behavior against more traditional material models.
+A Windows graphical interface for calculating and comparing large deflection member response of a beam under a pure Ramberg-Osgood material behavior against more traditional material models.
 ## Ramberg-Osgood
 Many solid materials behave almost linearly for small forces and in a nonlinear fashion for larger forces with no well-defined yield point.
 Ramberg and Osgood developed an expression to model this behavior from material testing data.